pej0918/24w-Tri-Modalities/README.md

 - Original dataset: [download](https://www.dropbox.com/sh/bd75sz4m734xs0z/AADbN9Ujhn6FZX12ulpNWyR_a?dl=0)
 - Our dataset: [download](https://drive.google.com/drive/folders/1JsGZKp3ZAoC7w2XaOkZp4TnQ0GwGwUtU?usp=sharing)

+MSR-VTT is a large dataset constructed for video captioning tasks, consisting of 10,000 video clips corresponding to 20 categories.
+Each video clip is annotated with 20 English sentences.

+The dataset used 6513 training sets (train-set) and 497 validation sets (Valuation-set).

+**We used the extracted feature value for learning**

 # Training
 This has trained the model with default settings, RTX 4080 16GB GPU memory occupied, batch size 16, 200 epoch